Haidra-Org/hordelib/README.md

 > **ROCm:** only torch 2.9.1 (ROCm 6.4) is currently installable.
 PyTorch publishes torch 2.10-2.12 on
 > rocm7.x but not the matching `pytorch-triton-rocm` (3.6.0/3.7.0) those wheels hard-depend on, so they
 > cannot be resolved yet.
-Install it ad-hoc: `uv pip install torch==2.9.1 torchvision torchaudio
+Install it ad-hoc: `uv pip install torch==2.9.1 torchvision
 > pytorch-triton-rocm --extra-index-url https://download.pytorch.org/whl/rocm6.4`.

 ---